Indya Moore: 2018 - present

 Moore has appeared in J.View's 2017 "Don't Pull Away" music video, and in Blood Orange's 2018 "Saint" video.

 In May 2019, Moore became the first transgender person to be featured on the cover of the U.S. version of Elle magazine.

 In December 2019, Moore debuted as the voice of Shep on the animated limited series Steven Universe Future.
-The character is also non-binary and partner of Sadie Miller.
+The character is non-binary and partner of Sadie Miller.

 In 2020, Moore was cast in the psychological thriller film Escape Room: Tournament of Champions, the sequel to the 2019 film Escape Room.
 The film was released on July 16, 2021.

 In June 2020, in honor of the 50th anniversary of the first LGBTQ Pride parade, Queerty named Moore among the fifty people "leading the nation toward equality, acceptance, and dignity for all people".

 Moore voices the character Brooklyn, one of Lunella's classmates, in Moon Girl and Devil Dinosaur.

-In 2017 Moore working on the short film Spot, in which she had a leading role.